dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Check For Mixed Grouping of Characters

-Sometimes we want to check for groups of characters using a Regular Expression and to achieve that we use parentheses ().

-If you want to find either Penguin or Pumpkin in a string, you can use the following Regular Expression: /P(engu|umpk)in/g

-Then check whether the desired string groups are in the test string by using the test() method.
+# Reuse Patterns Using Capture Groups

+Say you want to match a word that occurs multiple times like below.

-let testStr = "Pumpkin";
+let repeatStr = "row row row your boat";

+You could use /row row row/, but what if you don't know the specific word repeated?
+Capture groups can be used to find repeated substrings.

+Capture groups are constructed by enclosing the regex pattern to be captured in parentheses.
+In this case, the goal is to capture a word consisting of alphanumeric characters so the capture group will be \w+ enclosed by parentheses: /(\w+)/.

+The substring matched by the group is saved to a temporary "variable", which can be accessed within the same regex using a backslash and the number of the capture group (e.g. \1).
+Capture groups are automatically numbered by the position of their opening parentheses (left to right), starting at 1.

+The example below matches a word that occurs thrice separated by spaces:

-let testRegex = /P(engu|umpk)in/;
+let repeatRegex = /(\w+) \1 \1/;
-testRegex.test(testStr);

-The test method here would return true.

-Fix the regex so that it checks for the names of Franklin Roosevelt or Eleanor Roosevelt in a case sensitive manner and it should make concessions for middle names.

-Then fix the code so that the regex that you have created is checked against myString and either true or false is returned depending on whether the regex matches.
+repeatRegex.test(repeatStr); // Returns true
+repeatStr.match(repeatRegex); // Returns ["row row row", "row"]

+Using the .match() method on a string will return an array with the matched substring, along with its captured groups.

+Use capture groups in reRegex to match a string that consists of only the same number repeated exactly three times separated by single spaces.

 ## Tests

-Waiting: Your regex myRegex should return true for the string Franklin D. Roosevelt
+Waiting: Your regex should use the shorthand character class for digits.
+Waiting: Your regex should reuse a capture group twice.
-Waiting: Your regex myRegex should return true for the string Eleanor Roosevelt
+Waiting: Your regex should match the string 42 42 42.
-Waiting: Your regex myRegex should return false for the string Franklin Rosevelt
+Waiting: Your regex should match the string 100 100 100.
-Waiting: Your regex myRegex should return false for the string Frank Roosevelt
+Waiting: Your regex should not match the string 42 42 42 42.
-Waiting: Your regex myRegex should return false for the string FranklinRoosevelt
+Waiting: Your regex should not match the string 42 42.
-Waiting: Your regex myRegex should return false for the string EleanorRoosevelt
+Waiting: Your regex should not match the string 101 102 103.
-Waiting: You should use .test() to test the regex.
+Waiting: Your regex should not match the string 1 2 3.
-Waiting: Your result should return true.
+Waiting: Your regex should match the string 10 10 10.

+Solutions:
+let repeatNum = "42 42 42";
+let reRegex = /^(\d+) \1 \1(?!.)/; // Change this line
+let result = reRegex.test(repeatNum);